cloudikeme/end-to-end-observability-on-kubernetes-using-opentelemetry/README.md

 I am running this simultaneously on both a Windows PC running WSL2 and an old iMac i converted to Ubuntu Linux.

-To follow alongwith this project/tutorial, i have the following installed on my pc:
+To follow along with this project/tutorial, i have the following installed on my PC to get started:

 * [Docker]()
 * [Kind]()